Acetonen/Interkamen_career/README.md

 ### 2. Main menu
 ![main_menu](readme_screenshots/main_menu.png)

+In header of main menu you may see different remainder that depend on user 'access'.

-From this menu you have access to different sub-menus (depend on user access) and basic functions such are: [8] - 'workers telephone numbers', [9] - 'change password', [10] - 'exit program'.
+From this menu you have access to different sub-menus (depend on user access) and basic functions such are: [6] - 'workers telephone numbers', [7] - 'change password', [8] - 'exit program'.
 Red menus are 'admin-only'

 ### 3. Admin menus
 ![admin_menu](readme_screenshots/admin_menu.png)

 This menus give you access to:
-1. create/delete/edit new user
-2. read/delete/search in logs
+1. read/delete/search in logs
+2. create/delete/edit new user
 3. create/show company structure
+4. make backup of all data files
+5. edit email notification and backup settings
 ### 4. Workers menu [5]
 ![workers_menu](readme_screenshots/workers_menu.png)